nickoneill/PermissionScope/README.md

 A permission can either have `.Required` or .`Optional` demands.
 Required permissions (such as access to contacts for a contact picker) are evaluated when you call `show` and, if all required demands are met, the dialog isn't shown!

 A permission with the `.Optional` demand will not cause the dialog to show alone.
 Users who have accepted all the required permissions but not all optional permissions can also tap a button to continue without allowing the optional permissions.

+### issues

+* You get "Library not loaded: @rpath/libswiftCoreAudio.dylib", "image not found" errors when your app runs:

+PermissionScope imports CoreAudio to request microphone access but it's not automatically linked in if your app doesn't `import CoreAudio` somewhere.
+I'm not sure if this is a bug or a a quirk of how CoreAudio is imported.
+For now, if you `import CoreAudio` in your top level project it should fix the issue.

 ### beta
 We're using PermissionScope in [treat](https://gettre.at) and fixing issues as they arise.
 Still, there's definitely some beta-ness around.
 Check out what we have planned in [issues](http://github.com/nickoneill/PermissionScope/issues) and contribute a suggestion or some code 😃